Matx1n3/NYTimesInfluenceInAlphabetInc/README.md

 5. API Key configuration:

    This step is necessary only if you set download_stock_data to True.
+However, as more news are published, stock prices informations must be updated.
+   Because of that, setting download_stock_data to True is recommended and therefore, also following these steps.

     To use Alpha Vantage's API for obtaining stock prices, you need to create a file named api_key.py in the src folder.
 Follow these steps: